echedey-ls/ETSIDI.py---SRG-Seguimiento/README.md

 - Ignore cancelled actions
 - Show this data in terminal
 - Show data in a web page with Streamlit statically
+- Show action dates from a selected place